regorxxx/Playlist-Manager-SMP/README.md

  1. [Menu-Framework-SMP](https://github.com/regorxxx/Menu-Framework-SMP): Helper which allows to easily create customizable and dynamic menus.

 ## Requirements
- 1. [Spider Monkey Panel](https://theqwertiest.github.io/foo_spider_monkey_panel): Component required to install these javaScript addon.
+ 1. [Spider Monkey Panel](https://theqwertiest.github.io/foo_spider_monkey_panel): Component required to install this javaScript addon.

 ## Installation
 Copy all files from the zip into YOUR_FOOBAR_PROFILE_PATH\scripts\SMP\xxx-scripts